-The University of Adelaide holds a variety of records relating to its functions.
+The University of Adelaide holds a variety of records relating to the development and delivery of courses and the management of financial, physical and human resources.
 These include:

-- student records
+- student records.

-- staff records
+- staff records,

-- statistics
+- statistics.

-- correspondence
+- correspondence,

-- minutes and agendas
+- minutes and agendas,

-- financial records
+- financial records,

-- policies and procedures
+- policies and procedures,

-- administrative records
+- administrative records.

-- reports
+- reports, and

-- publications
+- publications.

 Records of the University are held in the central administration, divisions, schools, units and centres.
 Some of this information is not held permanently and retention periods are determined by the University's records disposal schedules.
+Historical documents are stored in the University Archives and the Barr Smith Library holds copies of formal university publications.
+Hard copy versions of the University Course Handbooks (Calendars) are available for purchase.